Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: This is certainly a debatable argument.
 Tell us whether you agree or disagree in the feedback.

 You must have had some horrible concoctions you've tried, to say making your own beauty products is a waste; it's so wrong.
-I dislike all the chemicals that are in the commercial creams, soaps, etc. I make everything I can with fresh oils and creams that I make myself.
-No side effects to worry about, or toxic ingredients being absorbed in through my skin.
+I dislike all the chemicals that are in the commercial creams, soaps, etc.

 It is precisely because many of the homemade products can be eaten that they should be used.
 Your skin absorbs many of the nutrients in the food products.
 There are many different toxins in commercial products that can be absorbed that wouldn't be in natural foods, especially organic foods.
 Our bodies are not designed to process chemicals produced in a laboratory.
 If you do use those products, keep them on your skin for the shortest time possible.

 Hopeful, I totally agree.
 I think it's fine that people want to avoid using products with chemicals or man-made ingredients, but in that case there are 100% organic options.
 And it isn't as if using food as beauty products provides a more effective, or even equally effective, result.
-I've been around for a long time and have tried a lot of homemade concoctions, but I never found them to do the job as well as most professionally formulated beauty products.

 Sorry, but I'd rather use something that's safe to eat as a beauty product than the manufactured garbage with foot-long lists of unpronounceable chemical ingredients, that are tested on helpless animals, and promoted by slick ad agencies and overpaid celebrities.
 Check out some of those chemicals, and you will find neurotoxins, carcinogens, endocrine disruptors, ground insect parts and all kinds of nasty things.
 I'm not putting those things on my skin!
 By the way, the manufacturers don't even have to disclose all the chemicals they use, so heaven knows WHAT they're foisting on us!